deepinv/deepinv/paper/paper.md

-The library provides high-level operator definitions which are associated with specific imaging applications (magnetic resonance imaging, computed tomography, radioastronomy, etc.), and allows users to perform operator algebra, like summing, concatenating or stacking operators. `deepinv` comes with multiple useful tools for handling linear operators, such as adjoint and proximal operators (leveraging the singular value decomposition where possible), matrix-free linear solvers [@hestenes1952methods] [@paige1975solution] [@van1992bi], and operator norm and condition number estimators [@paige1982lsqr].
+The library provides high-level operator definitions which are associated with specific imaging applications (magnetic resonance imaging, computed tomography, radioastronomy, etc.), and allows users to perform operator algebra, like summing, concatenating or stacking operators. `deepinv` comes with multiple useful tools for handling linear operators, such as adjoint, pseudo-inverses and proximal operators (leveraging the singular value decomposition where possible), matrix-free linear solvers [@hestenes1952methods] [@paige1975solution] [@van1992bi], and operator norm and condition number estimators [@paige1982lsqr].
 Many common noise distributions are included in the library such as Gaussian, Poisson, mixed Poisson-Gaussian, uniform and Gamma noise.
 The table below summarizes the available forward operators: